Skip to main content

 • 2 ½ dl (1 cup) whipping cream

 Boil the water and add the rice.
 Add salt.
 Return to boil and simmer until all water is absorbed, approx. 15 minutes.
 Add milk and bring to a boil.
-Lower the heat, simmer until the rice is tender, about 35 – 45 minutes.
+Lower the heat, and simmer until the rice is tender, about 35 – 45 minutes.
 Add the sugar.
 Cool.
 Whip the cream and fold the porridge into the cream.
 Sweeten with sugar.
 Serve with sauce from berries.

 Almond cakes